• Join the Club!

 It’s a good mental exercise to think according to the seasons.
 It tastes better, too.

-Over the last year our family has become more and more accustomed to eating seasonal foods.
-They still don’t love butternut squash, but we’ve discovered some wonderful foods that we might not have ever tried.
+Over the years our family has become more and more accustomed to eating seasonal foods.
+They’ve even come to tolerate butternut squash, and we’ve discovered some wonderful foods that we might not have ever tried.

 We’ve seen much good fruit from a regular produce subscription.
 In more ways than one.
 The benefits totally outweigh the challenges of a CSA box.